 - 1.6 It is the responsibility of the DSP to keep detailed, accurate and secure written/electronic records of children and young people where there are safeguarding concerns.
-These records are confidential and should be kept separately from pupil records.
-They should include a chronology of concerns, reports (referrals), meetings, phone calls and emails. - 1.7 Where children or young people leave the establishment, the DSP should ensure their safeguarding file is copied to the new establishment as soon as possible but transferred separately from the main pupil file.
+These records are confidential and should be kept separately from learner records.
+They should include a chronology of concerns, reports (referrals), meetings, phone calls and emails. - 1.7 All records made of concerns including low check-ins should note any actions or responses undertaken as the reasons being given for the low check-in. - 1.8 Families can be complex and in many historical records it can get very confusing when trying to piece together a chronology of relationships.
+Records should reflect significant people living in a child's household by name as well as their designation in the family. - 1.9 Where children or young people leave the establishment, the DSP should ensure their safeguarding file is copied to the new establishment as soon as possible but transferred separately from the main learner file.
 Further guidance can be found in the PCC 'Retention and transfer of safeguarding records'.